Sam Ard

 Samuel Julian Ard (February 14, 1939 – April 2, 2017) was an American professional stock car racing driver.
 He won two NASCAR Budweiser Late Model Sportsman Series championships, in 1983 and 1984.
 Ard also made one NASCAR Winston Cup start.
 He retired from driving after being injured in late 1984 and became a car owner.
-He battled Parkinson's in the later stages of his life and died in April 2017 at age 78.
+He had Parkinson's disease later in life and died in April 2017 at age 78.

 Racing career

-Late Model Sportsman Division 1975-1981
+Late Model Sportsman Division (1975–1981)

 Ard was a regular competitor, earning at least nine wins and scoring multiple top-five finishes.

 In 1981, Ard finished fifth in the season-long NASCAR National Championship point standings.

 Late Model Sportsman / Busch Grand National Series

 Ard was the runner-up in 1982 of NASCAR's Late Model Sportsman Series, winning four races and finishing out of the top ten only six times.

-On the heels of that season, Ard won ten races and had twenty-three top five finishes and won the 1983 Busch Grand National (now Nascar Xfinity Series) points championship.
+On the heels of that season, Ard won ten races and had twenty-three top-five finishes, and won the 1983 Busch Grand National (now NASCAR Xfinity Series) points championship.

-He continued his dominant streak in 1984, with eight wins and twenty-four top fives in 28 starts.
+He continued his dominant streak in 1984, with eight wins and twenty-four top-fives in 28 starts.
 Ard was seriously injured in a crash at the Rockingham Speedway on October 20, 1984.
 Despite missing the season's final race at Martinsville, Ard captured the Busch Grand National championship for the second year in a row, but was never able to race again.

+He previously held the record for most consecutive top-fives in the series with 15 until Connor Zilisch broke the record in 2025.
+Zilisch and Noah Gragson ties Ard's record for most consecutive wins in-a-row in the series with 4.

 Winston Cup Series

-Ard made his first and only Winston Cup Series start on September 23, 1984 at Martinsville.
-He started 27th in the 31-car field, but lasted just one lap before a steering failure ended his day.
+Ard made his first and only Winston Cup Series start on September 23, 1984, at Martinsville.
+He started 27th in the 31-car field but lasted just one lap before a steering failure ended his day.